 In the wake of that work’s completion, the nonprofit hosted a grand reopening event on Oct.
 22, which featured a taco vendor, tours of the facility and numerous speakers.

-The organization and its clinics are federally qualified health centers, meaning they are funded through the federal government’s Public Health Services Act and enhanced Medicare and Medicaid reimbursement.
+The organization and its clinics are federally qualified health centers, meaning they are funded through the federal government’s Public Health Services Act and enhanced Medi-Cal and Medicaid reimbursement.

 The designation allows SCMC to offer a sliding fee scale that ensures no patient, regardless of insurance status or ability to pay traditional health care costs, is turned away.